hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 ```
 NOTE: The RTC is still usable even when there is no backup battery attached to the J5 connector.

-**5. Enable `usb_max_current_enable`; in a Terminal**
+**5. Check/Enable `usb_max_current_enable` manually; in a Terminal**
-We'll tro to avoid issues with several USB3 disks at boot time.
+We'll try to avoid issues with several USB3 disks at boot time.
 Info in  https://www.raspberrypi.com/documentation/computers/configuration.html
 Use nano to edit `/boot/firmware/config.txt`.
 ```
 sudo nano /boot/firmware/config.txt
 ```
-add
+add it if it doesn't already exist in the config file
 ```
 usb_max_current_enable=1
 ```
 exit nano with `Control O` `Control X`.

 **6. Disable USB Autosuspend; in a Terminal**
-Autosuspend might cause issues with certain USB devices.
+It has been written that Autosuspend might cause issues with certain USB devices.
 We can disable it by adding `usbcore.autosuspend=-1` to the file `/boot/firmware/cmdline.txt`.
 ```
 sudo nano /boot/firmware/cmdline.txt
 ```
 and add a space and then this ` usbcore.autosuspend=-1` at very end of the single line.
 exit nano with `Control O` `Control X`.

 **7. Update the system; in a Terminal**